DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 1. Sort volumes\
     1.1.
 Select all volumes\
     1.2.
 Click button 'Sort volumes'\
 This restructures the list of selected objects such that the object with the smallest volume is the first object and all objects that were before that object are concatenated in the original order at the end of the object list.
 It also changes the names of the objects to the naming convention ventricle 0 ...
-X.
+X.\
 2. Setup ventricle position and rotation\
     2.1.
 Open panel 'Ventricle position (mm)'\
     2.2.
-Select only one ventricle and hide the others ('h'key while selected)\
+Select only one ventricle and hide the others ('h'-key while selected)\
     2.3.
 Go into Edit mode\
     2.4.
 Select a single node centrally in the basal region and press button 'Select basal node' or manually change location of the basal node (before transformation) using the editboxes above the button\
     2.5.
 Select a single node at the ventricle apex and press button 'Select apex node' or manually change location of the apex node (before transformation) using the editboxes above the button\